AndyObtiva/glimmer-cs-gladiator/README.md

 jruby -S bundle
 ```

-And, then instantiate the Gladiator custom shell in your Glimmer application via the `gladiator` keyword.
+And, then instantiate the Gladiator [custom shell](https://github.com/AndyObtiva/glimmer#custom-shells) in your [Glimmer](https://github.com/AndyObtiva/glimmer) application via the `gladiator` keyword assuming you already have `include Glimmer` in your class, module, or main object.

 ## Env Var Options